tibbotech/CA-Test-Tibbit-61/README.md

 ![The Block diagram of testing Tibbit#61-1](/Diagrams_and_Images/Connection_Diagram.png)

 > [!TIP]
-> Avoid conencting the TPS ground to the isolated ground.
+> Avoid connecting the TPS ground to the isolated ground.
 This might lead to damage to your analog sensors, Tibbit61, or TPS.

 ## The Test Program Flow